CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started.md

    ![](../media/media/ex3img74.png)

-   > **Note:** It may take a while, if any error occured, please click on create once again to make sure a developer environment is created.
+   > **Note:** The environment creation process may take some time.
+If an error occurs, please click Create again to ensure the developer environment is provisioned.
+If the issue persists, kindly reach out so that an administrator can create the environment on your behalf, allowing you to continue with the lab.

    > You are signing up through the Power Apps portal to assign the Power Apps Developer Plan to the user, ensuring a smooth environment creation process.